-The Workforce Development Board is a federally mandated board comprised of public and private sector representatives to provide leadership and develop local workforce policy.
-The San Luis Obispo Workforce Development Board has 25 seats, the majority of which must be filled with representatives from the business community.
+The Workforce Development Board of San Luis Obispo County is a federally mandated board comprised of public and private sector representatives to provide leadership and develop local workforce policy.
+The Workforce Development Board of San Luis Obispo County has 21 seats, the majority of which must be filled with representatives from the business community.
 Members are appointed by the County Board of Supervisors.

 Carl Dudley is the Vice President/Sr. Relationship Manager for Pacific Western Bank